The Eaton County judicial system consists of the Circuit Court, the Probate Court, and the District Court.

 The Michigan Constitution of 1850 created a Probate Court in each county of the state of Michigan.
 The Court has one judge, Judge Thomas Byerley, who also sits by assignment in the Family Division.
 All juvenile matters and adoptions have been transferred to the Family Division.
 The Probate Court continues to have jurisdiction over wills and estates, guardianships and mental health commitment petitions.

 The District Court was created by statute in 1989.
-The Court consists of two judges, Judge Julie Reincke and Judge Harvey Hoffman.
+The Court consists of two judges, Judge Julie Reincke and Judge Julie O'Neill.
 District Court has jurisdiction over: Civil cases up to $25,000; Misdemeanors punishable by one year in jail; felony arraignments and preliminary examinations; Landlord-tenant cases; Traffic cases.

 TRIAL COURT ADMINISTRATION: